JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 property for each iOS target as `sharedKit`.
 This is the name of the framework that Kotlin Multiplatform builds for the iOS app to consume.

-Try adding a call to common code in Swift code:
+To test the integration, add a call to common code in Swift code:

 1. In Android Studio, open the `iosApp/simpleloginIOS/ContentView.swift` file and import the framework: